Aalyahmonday/ytbplus/FAQ.md

 ***
 ### Q: I got the IPA.
 How do I install uYouPlus?
 ❖ There are many tools to sideload IPA to your phone.
 AltStore and Sideloadly are recommended.
 See [Installation - Wiki](https://github.com/qnblackcat/uYouPlus/wiki/Installation) for more info.
-Of course, there are other alternatives, but I only cover AltStore and Sideloadly.

 ***
 ### Q: Does it require jailbroken?